Be A Volunteer

 When was the last time you helped someone hug a horse?
-At Shady Hollow Farm in Birdsboro, we provide therapeutic horseback riding lessons for individuals with special needs.
-Without volunteers our therapy lessons would not be possible!
+At Shady Hollow Farm in Birdsboro, we provide an equine experience for people living with emotional, physical and psychological needs.
+Volunteers are the backbone of our organization!

 Shady Hollow Assisted Riding is a nonprofit organization over 90% volunteer based, we have a variety of volunteer opportunities.
 There are many programs where help is needed to safely assist individuals in horseback riding.
 The Assisted Riding can require, at times, up to 5 volunteers per lesson.
 Bridle Club and Little Breeches are fun and inspiring classes that introduce young riders to horsemanship.
 To experience a child’s first time on a horse is something a volunteer will never forget.
-During the summer, SHAR is a busy place with Special Group Field Trips, Summer Camps and our away visits to Aaron’s Acres.
+During the summer, SHAR is a busy place with Special Group Field Trips, Summer Camps and lessons.

 We guarantee the time you spend volunteering at SHAR will warm your heart and inspire you.
 Bring a smile to somebodies face today!

 A Program Volunteer must be at least 14 years old and is required to attend a training class before volunteering for lessons.
-Training classes generally take place once a month beginning in February and continuing until the end of summer.
+Training classes generally take place once a month beginning in February and continuing until the end of October, upcoming Volunteer Training Dates can be found on our website..
 There is a $25 Registration Fee which includes the cost of the training and provides the volunteer with a SHAR Volunteer T-Shirt.
 Volunteers are asked to commit (but are not required) to an entire riding session, which includes approximately 6 lessons.
 Lessons take place every other week.
 At time of Registration, volunteers are given a choice of preferred lesson day and time.
 We ask that volunteers choose a day that they are able to attend for the duration of the session.
 A calendar of lesson dates and times is always available on our website.
 We find that our riders benefit from a consistent group of volunteers.

 - Side Walkers – friendly, horse loving people who walk next to the rider